by: & Centre for Studies (ZSB)

-Our Centre for Studies (ZSB) advises prospective students, applicants and students on all questions relating to studying and university life.
+Our Prospective Student Advisors advise prospective students and applicants on all questions relating to studying and university life.

 You will receive comprehensive, objective and confidential advice on the following topics: